wncc/Hello-FOSS-Chat/CONTRIBUTING.md

 :key: application.py - Flask application which holds the backend code of the chat application.

-:key: static\js\socketio.js - Javascript file that holds the client side code of the applciation
+:key: static\js\socketio.js - Javascript file that holds the client side code of the application

 :key: templates\index.html - Homepage